silentbicycle/loom/README.md

 Loom creates a task queue and pool of worker threads.
 Workers run tasks as they're scheduled, and otherwise sleep until work is available.

-FIXME: This has a pretty serious race condition, don't use it yet.

 ## Build Status